SCCapstone/Neptune/Documents/API.md

     "extras": {}, // Extra data.
     "persistent": false, // Notification is persistent
     "color": 64132, // Color of the notification (Notification#Color)
-    "onlyAlretOnce": true, // only like the sound, vibrate and ticker to be played if the notification is not already showing.
+    "onlyAlertOnce": true, // only like the sound, vibrate and ticker to be played if the notification is not already showing.
     "priority": 0, // #setImportance
-    "timestamp": "2040-04-23T18:25:43.511Z", // When this item was displayed "timeoutAfter": "0", // duration in milliseconds after which this notification should be canceled, if it is not already canceled.
+    "timestamp": "2040-04-23T18:25:43.511Z", // When this item was displayed "timeoutAfter": 0, // duration in milliseconds after which this notification should be canceled, if it is not already canceled.
     "isActive": true // Display this.
  }
 ]